What Is Perfect Bound Book Printing?

 What Authors Say

-"Ordered 150 copies of my novel in 6x9 perfect bound and the spines came out flawless.
+"Ordered 150 copies of my novel in 6x9 soft cover and the spines came out flawless.
 The cream uncoated paper feels exactly like a bookstore paperback - readers can't tell it's self-published."

 Marisa Reyes